Sales Training – The Sales process changed – did you get the memo?

 18. Fanatical Prospecting by Jeb Blount.
 How to fill the funnel and keep the phone ringing.
 No simple solutions, just a guide to hard work, done in a prescribed fashion day after day to generate leads and sales.
 With guides on cold calling physically, on the phone or via email.

 19. The Only Sales Guide You Will Ever Need by Anthony Iannarino.
-Good book, good advice, well written and up to date, although the author is working on a second guide.
+Good book, good advice, well written and up to date, although the author is working on a second guide and now a third.

 20. The Greatest Salesman in the World by Og Mandino – from 1968 this small book with its Parable about Hafid and the 10 Scrolls passed from elder to younger man may seem old fashioned and reads like an old biblical story, but it carries some great messaging about habits and persistence, gratitude and humility.

 21. How to Master the Art of Selling by Tom Hopkins.
 Tom reads like a man who swallowed everything Zig Ziglar said and then added his own bits, to come up with a very very useful guide to selling and crafting the art of selling.
-Well worth the read.
+Well worth the read, if a bit dated.

 22. New Sales.
 Simplified by Mike Weinberg. http://www.newsalescoach.com/ The Essential Handbook for Prospecting and New Business Development.
 Identify a strategic, finite, workable list of genuine prospects to keep your machine going.
 Great sharp advice, with a fast paced delivery style.